CICCIOSGAMINO/CORS-server/README.md

 ### HTML5
 For have an idea of how use the resources see the HTML folder in the project, remember to start the Express service on you machine before open the html pages.

+### Polymer
+Polymer is a custom elements build tool powered by Google very powerful for create your own custom html custom elements, once the custom-element are made you can share it by CORS server too .

 ### Error
 We present some error, from first situation when you try to read the .html file from a local folder (local folder is not a CORS server),